infinum/eightshift-blocks/README.md

 ### block-name.js
 This file is `edit` callback component used in WordPress `registerBlockType` method.

-We are not using `save` callback component because this lib is used to create dynamic blocks.
+We are not using the `save` callback component because this lib is used to create dynamic blocks.

 ### block-name.php
 This file contains frontend part of the block used in your theme when the page reloads.